Aayush213/Texting-Application/README.md

 * Input Validation and Sanitization
 * Error handling

-``Note`` This repository is also integrated with SonarClod, a SAST, which helps us find security issues, hotspots, and potential bugs as soon as we add new code.
+``Note`` This repository is also integrated with SonarCloud, a SAST, which helps us find security issues, hotspots, and potential bugs as soon as we add new code.